maniotrix/offline-ai-assistant/README.md

 ## 🛠️ Repository Structure

-> ⚡️ This project was built with significant help from AI coding agents like GitHub Copilot and Cursor.
-All system logic and design was directed by a human architect.
+> ⚡️ This project has been built with significant help from AI coding agents like GitHub Copilot and Cursor — as part of an ongoing experiment in their real-world capabilities.
+> System architecture, strategy, and even parts of the design process have been developed through interactive collaboration with these agents, under human direction.

 ```
 offline-ai-assistant/